soundasleep/jevon.org/wiki/Capital_Letter_Headings_for_Index_in_LaTeX_with_makeindex.md

 tags:
   - LaTeX
 redirect_from:
-  - "/wiki/capital_letter_headings_for_index_in_latex_with_makeindex"
-  - "/wiki/Capital Letter Headings For Index In Latex With Makeindex"
-  - "/wiki/capital letter headings for index in latex with makeindex"
+  - "/wiki/Capital Letter Headings for Index in LaTeX with makeindex"
-  - "/wiki/Capital_Letter_Headings_For_Index_In_Latex_With_Makeindex"
 ---

 [LaTeX](Latex.md)